plotly/plotly.github.io/_posts/2015-05-20-how-to-label-points-with-text-in-a-scatter-plot.md

 ---
 layout: two_column_layout
-title: How To Label Points With Text in a Scatter Plot
+title: Label Points With Text in a Scatter Plot
 subtitle: A Step by Step Guide to Labeling Points With Text in a Scatter Plot
 permalink: /how-to-label-points-with-text-in-a-scatter-plot-online
 imageurl: